 Creating a Github repository

-In part 1 we have installed the hugo-academic theme on top of R, RStudio and blogdown.
+In part 1 of this tutorial we have installed the hugo-academic theme on top of R, RStudio and blogdown.
 We will continue the installation process with creating a remote GitHub repository.

 In case you do not have a GitHub account, sign up for it.
 When you have finished the registration process click the button “Start a project”.
 If you already have an account click at “New repository”.